Gus-GP/Udacity-Deploy-ML-Cloud-App/model_card.md

 ## Training Data

-The data comes from the [Unoversity of California Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/20/census+income).
+The data comes from the [University of California Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/20/census+income).
 For data cleaning, white spaces and tuples with null attributes were removed.
 For data pre-processing, a one hot encoder was used for features and a label binarizer was used for labels.

 ## Evaluation Data